Skip to content

 def wait_with_retry_after(retry_state) -> float:

-"""Respect vendor Retry-After header, otherwise apply exponential backoff with jitter."""
+"""Respect the vendor Retry-After header; else exponential backoff + jitter."""

-if isinstance(exception, HTTPError) and exception.response is not None:
+if isinstance(exc, HTTPError) and exc.response is not None:

-return min(delay, 300) # Cap at 5 minutes to prevent worker starvation
+return min(int(header), 300) # cap to prevent worker starvation

 base = min(2 ** retry_state.attempt_number, 60)